 As mentioned, labor costs can contribute a sizable chunk to the final bill associated with your hurricane windows.
 While you can DIY this project, it can be tricky, especially for inexperienced individuals.

-The installation process can be complex and involves removing existing windows, repairing the window frame, caulking the window opening, positioning the window, adjusting expanders as needed, and securing the window tightly.
-Due to the function and importance of these windows, it’s usually best to leave this process to the professionals.
+The installation process can be complex and involves removing existing windows (which may take more than one person), repairing the window frame, caulking the window opening, positioning the window, adjusting expanders as needed, and securing the window tightly.
+Due to the function and importance of these windows, it’s usually best to leave this process to the professionals unless you’re experienced in the field.

 If you outsource the installation to a professional, you can expect to pay between $30 and $65 per hour in labor.
-It usually takes around two hours to install each window, although complex installations often take longer.
+Each window usually takes around two hours to install, although complex installations often take longer.

 How To Save Money When Buying Hurricane Windows